wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/roll-out-microsoft-surface-with-windows-365/includes/configure-kiosk-computers-using-microsoft-endpoint-manager.md

 There are several tasks to complete to configure and deploy a kiosk surface device.
 You'll see how to:

-1. Create a kiosk Autopilot deployment profile.
+- Create a kiosk Autopilot deployment profile.
-1. Create a kiosk configuration profile.
+- Create a kiosk configuration profile.

 ## Create a kiosk Autopilot deployment profile

 > [!NOTE]
-> It is assumed that you have already created a kiosk user account.
+> It's assumed that you have already created a kiosk user account.

 You'll use Microsoft Endpoint Manager admin center to create the Autopilot deployment profile.